-As with most things related to gardening, understanding why will help you make the right decisions in the future.
+As with most gardening-related things, understanding why will help you make the right decisions.
 You’ll save money by not making costly mistakes and have better success with your harvest as time goes on.

-Here today we will go through the main reasons why seeds germinate or fail to germinate (leaving you with an empty pot of soil).
+Today we will go through the main reasons seeds germinate or fail to germinate (leaving you with an empty pot of soil).

-I have divided this list of factors into the following 4 subsections: Soil, Temperature, Water and Other.
+I have divided this list of factors into the following four subsections: Soil, Temperature, Water, and Other factors.

-Soil: Using the right type of potting soil mix
+Soil: Using the correct type of potting soil mix

-But here today we focus on potting soil as it is still the most widely used growing medium when home gardeners start seeds.
+But today, we focus on potting soil as it is still the most widely used growing medium when home gardeners start seeds.

 1. Potting soil is too hard or compact

-For seeds to germinate your soil must be moist and aerated.
-And if your soil is too hard or compact it will be difficult for the root system to grow and develop as there will be a lack of moisture and oxygen.
+For seeds to germinate, your soil must be moist and aerated.
+And if the potting soil is too hard or compact, it will be difficult for the root system to grow and develop as there will be a lack of moisture and oxygen.

-It is easy to spot soil that is too compact as water will sit in puddles on top when you water from the top.
+It is easy to spot too compact soil, as water will sit in puddles on top when you water from the top.

-Should you choose to bottom water your pots, it will take forever for the soil to absorb enough water as the hard soil simply sits in the water like a piece of rock.
+If you choose to bottom water your pots, it will take forever for the soil to absorb enough water as the hard soil sits in the water like a rock.